dreamenddischarger/umiproj-wh-tl/README.md

 ## Do I need this?

 If you have to ask, the answer is \<no\>, you don't.
 The fact that the Witch-Hunt translation has the "official" status doesn't necessarily mean it's superior in any way.
 Both the Umineko Project and the Witch-Hunt translations are perfectly readable, gramatically correct and clean English.
 The two teams, however, made several significantly different translation choices, and some of these choices such as character catchphrases and especially memorable lines stuck with fans one way or the other.
-If you simply *love* the official translation and can't enjoy Umineko Project without it, but you still *want* the cool PS3 stuff, this is for you.
+For the record, I *personally* prefer the Umineko Project translation (which makes me question why I'm working on this in the first place...).
+However, if you simply *love* the official translation and can't enjoy Umineko Project without it, but you still *want* the cool PS3 stuff, this is for you.
 Otherwise, you should probably skip this altogether.

 ## How do I use this?